Inski2Worm/Reddit-Mature-Remover/README.md

 - The UI looks terrible for now because it was put together with functionality over looks, I will improve it to look like the Excel one in the somewhat near future.
 Excel remains my primary area of development.

+- Code will error out upon first pressing the open button.
+It's okay, it  will work the second time, just re-run it.
+I'm fixing this in a planned bugfix patch.

 # MISC:

 ****BY USING THIS TOOL YOU ARE AFFIRMING THAT YOU ARE AT LEAST 18+ YEARS OF AGE AND ARE ONLY DOING THIS SO YOU DON'T HAVE TO CASUALLY LEAK YOUR GOVERNMENT ID ON THE INTERNET.****